r-lib/devtools/README.md

 * `install()` reinstalls the package, detaches the currently loaded version then reloads the new version with `library()`.
-Reloading a package is not guaranteed to work: see the documentation to `unload()` for caveats.
+Reloading a package is not guaranteed to work: see the documentation for `unload()` for caveats.

 * `build()` builds a package file from package sources.
 You can use it to build a binary version of your package.